Mobilize Your Dental Internet Marketing Efforts to Find More New Patients

 Optimizing Your Dental Internet Marketing Campaigns

-Before you can even reach those patients, first they need to be exposed to your dental internet marketing campaign.
-Google Ads is a highly effective way to reach new patients where they spend a great deal of time – on their phones.
+Before you can even reach those patients, first they need to be exposed to your dental PPC campaign.
+Dental PPC, whether through google ads or via social media advertising, is a highly effective way to reach new patients where they spend a great deal of time – on their phones.
 More than half of users who search from a mobile device intend to make a purchase or schedule a service within an hour.
 But if you don’t optimize your campaigns properly for mobile, you could cost yourself money as well as new patients.
 Let’s explore a few tips for mobile maximization.

 Incentivize mobile searchers with offers and calls to action that speak specifically to mobile users.
 They want fast, easy promotions that make their decision to schedule a new patient appointment a slam dunk.

 When a mobile user is ready to make a choice, the phone is already in their hands.
 Approximately 70% of mobile customers clicked the call button to call a business directly from their Google ad.
 Click to call ads are ideal for emergency dentistry campaigns when your user is looking for a fast fix to address their obvious pain point.
 Call extensions add the “call” button as a graphic on the mobile ad, so it’s easier for the user to place a call.

 You have the ability to be highly specific with the territory you target in your Google and Facebook ads.
 Choose the top 5 – 10 zip codes you attract patients from and geo-target just those zips.
 You can also do a simple radius around your practice address.
 Avoid targeting the entire metro area unless you have a bottomless budget.
 Pay per click advertising is all about achieving your maximum ROI, so don’t go after areas where you don’t see a lot of patient traffic.